The Government reviews the 2005 Gambling Act

-- Public health as a criterion for licensing authorities, to ensure that proliferation cannot occur without local population needs and vulnerabilities being taken into account
+- Public health to be used as a criterion for licensing authorities, to ensure that proliferation cannot occur without local population needs and vulnerabilities being taken into account.

-- Far more substantial funding for treatment/advice services, including for under-age problem gamblers
+- A substantial increased in funding for treatment/advice services, including for under-age problem gamblers.

 - A regular national Prevalence Study that is directly comparable with those of 1999, 2004 and 2010, to ensure that trends are captured and fully analysed.